Samsung Galaxy S25 Ultra for $4.99 a Month: A Closer Look at Verizon’s Deal

 The deal also requires a long-term commitment.
 Thirty-six months is a long time in the smartphone world, and while the monthly price is appealing, you’re tying yourself to a specific carrier plan to get the full savings.

-Finally, while the phone may be inexpensive on paper, the cost of an unlimited plan can offset some of the device discount, especially for solo casual users who don't need a robust mobile plan.
+Finally, while the phone might be inexpensive on paper, the cost of an unlimited plan can offset some of the device discount, especially for solo casual users who don't need a robust mobile plan.

-Buying in-store versus shipping
+Buying in-store vs shipping

 Verizon does offer in-store pickup, depending on inventory.
 For some buyers, that’s more than a convenience.
 Being able to walk out with the device the same day and get help with setup can make the upgrade process smoother, especially for those moving from an older Galaxy model.